 Optimizing Your Images for SEO

-One often overlooked aspect of SEO (Search Engine Optimization) is the image.
+The image is an often overlooked aspect of SEO (Search Engine Optimization).
 Anyone who has ever made a piece of content for the web has found themselves wondering if their work needs an image.
 Well, the short answer is yes.
 Almost every type of web content will perform better on search engines if it has an image.
 So, spend time thinking about how you can optimize your images for SEO (Search Engine Optimization).
 Your image use can take your content even further.
 Let’s talk about how you can optimize your images for better search engine performance.

 Step 1 – Pick the Right Image

-Before you can begin optimizing your SEO images, you must find appropriate images for your content.
-As a general rule of thumb, it is better to use your images than images from stock photo websites (but stock photos will work fine if you don’t have other options).
-Other options for images to use in your content include:
+Before optimizing your SEO images, you must find appropriate images for your content.
+As a general rule of thumb, it is better to use your pictures than images from stock photo websites (but stock photos will work fine if you don’t have other options).
+Other choices for images to use in your content include:

 • Drawings/animated characters